 Who Owns Hellmann's?

-Hellmann's is owned by Unilever, a British-Dutch multinational consumer goods corporation.
-Founded in 1913 by Richard Hellmann in New York, the brand was acquired by Unilever in 2000 when Unilever purchased Best Foods.
-Hellmann's is sold east of the Rocky Mountains, while the same product is marketed as Best Foods in the western United States.
+Hellmann's is currently owned by Unilever plc (LSE: ULVR).
+On March 31, 2026, Unilever announced the combination of its Foods business with McCormick & Company in a deal valued at $44.8 billion for Unilever Foods.
+Upon close, expected mid-2027, Hellmann's will be part of the expanded McCormick entity.
+Founded in 1913 by Richard Hellmann in New York, the brand was acquired by Unilever in 2000.
+Hellmann's is sold east of the Rocky Mountains; west of the Rockies the same product is marketed as Best Foods.

 Parent Company